-If you have decided to enable your client’s access to PicDrop, you can allow this in your account settings within the client login BETA section.
+If you have decided to enable your client’s access to PicDrop, you can allow this in your account settings within the client login section.

 Enter the name and a clear, unambiguous access code that your client can use to open the account later.
 Additionally, you can also leave an e-mail address and an internal note for yourself.
 The e-mail address is currently not used, but optional automatic notifications to your clients are planned for a later version, so it makes sense to store them now.

 You have now created the client login, but have not yet added a gallery to the login.

 Please click on “Add/remove galleries” and select the galleries your client is allowed to see after entering their password.

-ATTENTION: Please also read our other client login notes, which describe why they are in a BETA-stage and do not necessarily make sense for all your clients.
+ATTENTION: Please also read our other client login notes, which describe why client logins probably do not make sense for all of your clients.
 Click here for more information.

 No. If your clients have a permanent client login that already contains these galleries, then they also have unlimited access to these otherwise “password-protected galleries.”
 It is therefore neither necessary nor possible to re-enter further passwords.

 Currently, sub galleries are automatically included if this is set in the gallery settings of the added gallery.
 In the future, however, we will change this so that each gallery must be explicitly added to a client login, even if they are sub-galleries.
 This will make it easier to understand.
 As soon as there are changes here, we will of course inform you in time.

 Currently you have to send the client login “manually”.
 For the future we are planning an automatic dispatch to the stored email address.

 The password of a gallery, set and activated in the gallery settings, is there to protect your gallery from possible unwanted visitors.
 If it is activated, your client must enter it when calling up the direct link to the respective gallery.
 Only then are the pictures of this one gallery are visible.